Will you read my manuscript?

 How did you break into magazine writing?

-I have no journalistic experience.
-I began publishing fiction with the slicks and from there they asked me to write nonfiction for them.
+Ben has no journalistic experience.
+He began publishing fiction with the slicks and from there they asked him to write nonfiction for them.
 One magazine gig has led to another.